michael105/slterm/README.md

 and I nearly never need unicode chars in the terminal.

->(I'd even propose, unicode isn't needed for system administration/ development.
+>(I'd even propose, unicode isn't needed for system administration/ development at all.
 You are going to get into all sort of troubles, when, e.g., you'd name files and directories in the root fs using unicode characters.
 Furthermore, let's assume, there are, say, 100.000 instances of st running.
 Now, on the world.
 Multiply this